trieshard/source-strategy-assessment/framework.md

 - How do you measure consumption related to external initiatives or requirements?

-- How does your and external inventory strategies affect your re-use results?
+- How do your internal and external inventory strategies affect your re-use results?

-### Consumption - Example Scores
+## Consumption - Sample Scores

+- **D** - You can show examples of ad hoc measurement of consumption and actions to encourage consumption

+- **C** - You have a defined basic policy for the measurement and encouragement of consumption.
+You can show data that indicates consistent application of the policy.
+Reading internal and external source is common.
+You have had ad hoc success in encouraging the re-use that you value.

+- **B** - Reuse is common in your group and at binary or service level wherever possible.
+Reuse of source avoids duplication.
+You have data about reading and reuse and examples of how you use this to add value and adapt your strategy.

+- **A** - Consumption of own group's and other group's code is a cultural norm in your group.
+You have innovative techniques to measure and promote consumption.

-### Contribution - Example Questions
+## Contribution - Sample Questions

-### Contribution - Example Scores
+## Contribution - Sample Scores

-### Ecosystems - Example Questions
+## Ecosystems - Sample Questions

 - What are your strategies for community, communications, publicity and contributor-experience?